shaham-noorani/EarlyDays/content/posts/how-to-avoid-burnout.md

 > In positive psychology, a flow state, also known colloquially as being in the zone, is the mental state in which a person performing some activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.

 Sounds awesome, right?
 Right.
 In my mind, being in a flow state is the polar opposite of feeling burnt out.
-Instead of feeling like the task you're working on is draining you, it actually gives you the energy to keep going ad infinitum.
-But how do we get into this goldilocks state of mind?
+Instead of feeling like the task you're working on is draining your will to live, it actually gives you the energy to keep going ad infinitum.
+But how do we get into this Goldilocks state of mind?
 Well, just like the story of the three bears, we need to find something **just right**.
 The leading theory in achieving and maintaining flow-state is to reach a balance between challenge and skill in whatever you're doing.
-This means that just like the optimal pump at the gym, you do your best work when you match your level of adversity for your level of skill.
-This way, you won't get bored from anything being too easy, but you also won't get tired too quickly because of anything being too hard.
-I've provided a visual below for where the flow state lies in relation to challenge and skill.
+This means that just like the optimal pump at the gym, we do our best work when we match our level of adversity for our level of relevant skill.
+This way, we won't get bored from anything being too easy, but we also won't get tired too quickly because of anything being too difficult.
+I've provided a visual (of the *highest quality*) below for where the flow state lies in relation to challenge and skill.

 ![FlowStateDiagram](../../flowstatediagram.png)

 ## Staying Hypocritical

-Speaking of "too hard", don't be.
 As a perfectionist, I often aim for the asymptotical upper bound of what's possible instead of a reasonable level of accomplishment.
 This results in me trying to optimize every minute of my day when creating a routine or getting stuck when writing a function in the pursuit of the best possible implementation.
-This mindset almost always leads me to destruction and it takes a lot of mental fortitude to set realistic expectations for myself, but I almost always get better results from doing so.
+This mindset almost always leads me to destruction and it takes a lot of mental fortitude to set realistic expectations for myself, but I almost always get better results from doing the latter.

 So before sitting down to get some work done, stay hypocritical and set realistic goals for what you want to get done.
+The saying "shoot for the stars—if you miss, at least you'll hit the Moon" only applies to long term goals.
+Be **honest** with yourself in-terms of what **you think you can achieve** and operate under this knowledge: not a biased over- or underestimate of your ability or the task at hand.

 ## Implementing Patience

 My final method for avoiding burnout involves patience, and lots of it.
+Unless you're eating a scone on a beach somewhere in Italy, instant gratification is hard to come by.
+Sometimes, even when we've perfectly balanced challenge and skill and set realistic goals for ourselves, a lack of patience causes us to give up at the bottom of the exponential growth curve.
+We all know that nothing worthwhile in life comes quickly and that success is not something that happens over night, but actually implementing these monikers in our day-to-day is hard.
+So just remember: even microwaveable dinners take a couple minutes before you can (should) eat them.

+# Wrapping-up Our Chipotle Burrito

+So in conclusion, burnout is something that occurs when we the task we're engaging in is ill-suited and we want to literally burn our eyelids off after a prolonged period of suffering.
+Some common examples are lifting weights that are too heavy, performing menial labor that is too simple or easy, or being dropped into the middle of the ocean without a life-vest, forced to swim 3 miles back to shore before nightfall when the sharks are on the hunt.
+Some ways of preventing burnout are balancing the difficulty of our task with the levels of our relevant skills, setting realistic expectations and goals before diving headfirst into a task, and waiting patiently for your labors to bear the juiciest of fruit.

+And that's my two-sense on the topic of burning out.
+Hope you found it helpful :)